 In 2022, Bureau Veritas' Melbourne office was relocated to a 3.5 star NABERs building in pursuit of a more energy-efficient office.
+This building also achieved 5 star Green Star rating.

 We are phasing out our physical servers to reduce both direct and associated energy consumption.